 If you’re not familiar with the facts on GMOs, they’re exactly what their name implies: organisms that have been altered genetically.
 In the case of GMO corn, the actual corn seeds are modified in a lab before being planted, with the intention of making them resistant to predators like weeds, insects and rodents.
 Essentially, the purpose of GMOs is to create crops that have built-in defense mechanisms against things that normally threaten them.

 - Disorders of the reproductive system

 - Increases in aging symptoms

-Corn is also commonly used to make a genetically modified oil that is a strong inflammatory and highly likely to become rancid (or “toxic”) when used in cooking.
+This common crop is also commonly used to make a genetically modified oil that is a strong inflammatory and highly likely to become rancid (or “toxic”) when used in cooking.
 In fact, because corn oil contains delicate fatty acids that are highly susceptible to heat and light, there’s a good chance that most of the bottled corn oil sitting on grocery store shelves has already gone bad.

 2. When It’s Used to Make High Fructose Corn Syrup

 Despite what manufacturers might make it seem like, high fructose corn syrup (HFCS) isn’t natural and is the furthest thing from healthy.
 HFCS is a fructose-glucose liquid sweetener alternative to sucrose (common table sugar).
 It’s completely man-made, highly processed, and was first introduced to the food and beverage industry in the 1970s as a cheap way to sweeten processed foods.